 1. Use your free author eprints

 Using the eprint link directs people to your article on Taylor & Francis Online, enabling every download (and citation) to be tracked so you can see the impact of your work.
 All named authors with email addresses get 50 free eprints, so if you collaborated on a paper with three other researchers, this means you get 50 free eprints each (that’s 200 eprints to share).
-Author feedback tells us this is a highly effective way of drawing attention to your research, so please do use them.

 The link will also continue to work after 50 people have downloaded your article, by directing readers to the article’s abstract page.
 And, as the author, you will always have free access via My authored works.

 2. Include your article in your email signature

 Why not include a link to your research in your email signature, alerting everyone you email to your latest article?
 Many of the people you contact professionally are likely to be working in the same or similar fields as you.
 This is a quick and easy way to tell them you’re published.
 If you’d like a banner to add to the bottom of your emails, then just fill out a banner request form and we’ll create one for you.

 Get your students reading and talking about your article.
 How?
 Add it, or the journal it’s included in, to your course’s essential reading list.